VAT on Services Outside UK: Learn the VAT Rules for Services That Take Place Outside the UK.

 - Are you selling products or services?

-So do you pay VAT on services from EU businesses or just goods?
+So do you pay UK VAT on services from EU businesses or just goods?
 This difference is crucial because ‘the place of supply’ determines which country’s VAT rules apply.
 If you’re selling actual physical stock, the place of supply is where the seller is—so UK VAT rules apply.
 If you’re selling services, the place of supply is where the consumer is—so for services, VAT rules of the consumer’s country should be used.

 Yes, it’s a bit confusing, but stay with us here.
-Skim through these alternative business situations to find where you are and see how to apply VAT to your EU good and services.
+Skim through these alternative business situations to find where you are and see how to apply UK VAT to your EU good and services.

 I Sell to Consumers in the EU

-Just like your UK consumers, charge VAT at 20% on services to EU businesses.
+Just like your UK consumers, charge VAT at 20% on services and supplies to EU businesses.
 There are a couple of other things to be aware of here.
 Each EU country has a sales value threshold and, if you go over it, you will need to register to pay VAT in that country.
 If your annual sales of goods in the EU total more than £250k, you’ll need to find out about Intrastat Supplementary Declarations.

 This kind of transaction is called a dispatch, and your records need to show that you charge VAT at 0% to a business customer in the EU.
 This means that your invoice must include the business customer VAT number and the phrase “reverse charge VAT applies to this transaction.”